モロッコ

 • Breakfast

-• Private Car Transfer We will head to the Merzouga Sahara Desert via Midelt and the Ziz Valley.
+• Private car transfer Head to the Sahara Desert in Merzouga via Midelt and the Ziz Valley.

-During this time, you will experience the scenery of the Middle Atlas and High Atlas mountains, and stop by Morocco's largest famous cedar forest.
-You may also see Barbary macaques.
+During this journey, you will experience views of the Middle Atlas and High Atlas mountains and stop by Morocco's largest famous cedar forest.
+You might also see Barbary macaques.

-• Private Car Transfer Continuing to drive along the Ziz Valley, passing through Erfoud and Rissani towards Merzouga.
+• Private car transfer Continue driving along the Ziz Valley, pass Erfoud and Rissani, and aim for Merzouga.

 • Morocco - Merzouga

-• About Merzouga Merzouga is a small town that serves as the gateway to the Sahara Desert, with the magnificent Erg Chebbi dunes stretching to the southeast.
-The dunes, reaching heights of up to 150 meters, are considered one of the most beautiful dunes in the Sahara Desert, and during sunrise and sunset, the sand shines in golden and red hues, offering a breathtaking view.
+• About Merzouga Merzouga is a small town that serves as the gateway to the Sahara Desert, and to its southeast lies the vast Erg Chebbi dunes.
+The dunes, reaching up to 150 meters high, are considered some of the most beautiful in the Sahara, and at sunrise and sunset the sand can glow golden or red, offering spectacular views.

-• Traveling by Camel After arriving in Merzouga, we will ride camels in the Sahara Desert and head to the campsite.
-After arriving in Merzouga, we will ride camels in the Sahara Desert and head to the campsite.
+• Camel ride After arriving in Merzouga, ride a camel in the Sahara Desert and head to the campsite.
+After arriving in Merzouga, ride a camel in the Sahara Desert and head to the campsite.

 • Nomad Palace Luxury Camp